 Step 1: Launch this tool and Browse for the corrupt excel file.

 Note: You can recover single as well as multiple corrupt files at the same time, provided you must change the mode for selection of files.

 You can choose to select multiple files by changing the mode from the options provided just below the menu bar.

 Step 2: Click Repair

 Step 3: Wait until the recovery process gets completed.

 Step 4: Preview the contents of the recovered excel file and click on the Save button.

 Step 5: Provide a destination path to save the recovered file.
 Then, click Save.

 Step 6: The recovered excel file gets saved to the specified location.

 Making changes to your system component services and disabling specific preview settings in excel will open the doors for potential threats and intrusions.
 These methods don’t even fix corruptions issues related to excel files.
-Thus, choosing a reliable tool like Kernel for Excel Repair is the easy way to repair Excel files and recover lost data.
+Thus, choosing a reliable tool like third party tool is the easy way to repair Excel files and recover lost data.